Dragon drone: Russian usage

 In September 2024 Russian forces used their own dragon drones in their attack on Vuhledar.

 Legality

-While it is illegal to use thermite-grade weapons against civilians, it is not considered illegal under international law to use them in military situations despite their destructive affects akin to napalm or white phosphorus.
-However, it is also illegal for incendiary weapons to be used on populated areas or forested regions unless the foliage is expected to be covering military equipment.
+While it is illegal to use thermite-grade weapons against civilians, it is not considered illegal under the Protocol on Incendiary Weapons to use them in military situations.
+It is also illegal for incendiary weapons to be used on populated areas or forested regions unless the foliage is expected to be covering military equipment.
 The United Nations Office for Disarmament Affairs generally discourages their use due to the difficulty of containing fires produced by their effects, which can cause significant and widespread environmental damage and civilian harm.

 AOAV reported that Ukraine has used thermite-grade weaponry on opposing military forces, and stated that Russian units possibly used similar weaponry in Vuhledar on civilian areas in March 2023.
 Ukraine also asserted that Russia used "unspecified incendiary munitions" on civilian areas near Kharkiv and in Bakhmut.